valeIT/valeIT.github.io/_posts/2019-12-05-star-wars-jedi-fallen-order-first-impression.md

 - Star Wars Story And Characters

-If you're a Star Wars fan you're going to like the story and the characters.
-It is the typical Star Wars story that you would expect with funny and relatable characters.
-The little droid is the best and will be with you for the whole gameplay.
+If you're a Star Wars fan you're going to like both the story and the characters.
+You can expect a typical Star Wars Jedi story alongside funny and relatable characters - the humor is on point as well.
+The best character is the little droid on the cover and will be with you for the whole gameplay.

 ## MINUS